rustfoundation/foundation.rust-lang.org/news/2023-12-21-improving-supply-chain-security.md

 So, what do we want to do about this?

 he Rust Foundation's Technology Team will follow the normal Rust Project RFC process by opening a series of RFCs to implement this project.
-This plan can — and almost certainly will — change as those RFCs are reviewed, feedback is gathered, experiments are conducted, and new features are implemented in conjunction with the relevant Rust teams.
+This plan can — and almost certainly will — change as those RFCs are reviewed, feedback is gathered, experiments are conducted, and new features are implemented in collaboration with the relevant Rust teams.

 On a high level, however, this is how we hope things may go from where we are in December 2023.